 Andrew Denham: Headteacher

-Andrew, 30, is a mechanical design engineer who loves cycling.
+Andrew is a mechanical design engineer who loves cycling.
 And he gets things done.
 He founded the Black Canon Collective mountain bike club, now in its fifth year of designing, raking, digging and building trails at a magical spot in Longleat woods.
 Andrew is also the organiser of the ‘World Famous’ Cobble Wobble bicycle hill climb, an annual (steep!) celebration of cycling, cobbles and tomfoolery in Frome, Somerset.
-Andrew is the founder and director of The Bicycle Academy, he learned to braze from Brian and is the man behind the teaching method we have developed.
+Andrew is the founder of The Bicycle Academy, he learned to braze from Brian and is the man behind the teaching method we have developed.

 Tony Corke: Fitting and Design Expert

 Tony is a bicycle fitting instructor and bicycle designer.
 Plagued and blessed by a burning desire to understand the intricacies of individual cycling optimisation.
 Tony has had the privilege of a prestigious apprenticeship in cycling analysis as well as the opportunity to work with, and learn from, some of the very best in the industry.
 He has also had the great pleasure of fitting and designing hundreds of custom bicycles and is very exited to be working with the Bicycle Academy to further realise the fantastic potential of the humble hand built bicycle.
 Tony teaches all our fitting and design courses.

 Paul Burford: TIG Pro

 Paul is one half of BTR Fabrications – the british frame building company famed for their great TIG welded DH and FR hard tail MTB frames.
 Paul is our new Frame Building Teacher and will be with us for a few months.
 He teaches all of the framebuilding courses along with TIG welding, which he’s exceptionally good at!